cardboard-iguana/cardboard-iguana.com/log/2021-09-28-tryhackme-complete-beginner.md

 ### SYN Scans

-A SYN scan (-sS) works similar to a TCP connect scan, except rather than completing the three-way handshake, nmap instead sends a RST after the target’s SYN/ACK.
+A SYN scan (-sS) works similar to a TCP connect scan, except rather than completing the three-way handshake, nmap instead sends a RST after the target's SYN/ACK.

 * Older IDS solutions tended to look for fully complete connections, and thus miss these scans (not really true anymore).
-* Most applications won’t log these scans (standard practice is to only log connections, and a SYN scan never completes a connection).
+* Most applications won't log these scans (standard practice is to only log connections, and a SYN scan never completes a connection).
-* They’re *a lot* faster than full TCP connect scans.
+* They're *a lot* faster than full TCP connect scans.

 Unfortunately, some applications become unstable when presented with SYN scans.
-This can be problematic when you want to remain undetected and/or not fuck up your client’s network.
+This can be problematic when you want to remain undetected and/or not fuck up your client's network.

-Overall, the benefits of SYN scans outweigh the risks, so nmap defaults to using them when run as root (necessary because ordinary users can’t craft raw packets).
+Overall, the benefits of SYN scans outweigh the risks, so nmap defaults to using them when run as root (necessary because ordinary users can't craft raw packets).

-It’s also possible to use SELinux to give nmap sufficient permission without being root to run SYN scans, but this often doesn’t play nice with nmap’s script interface.
+It's also possible to use SELinux to give nmap sufficient permission without being root to run SYN scans, but this often doesn't play nice with nmap's script interface.

 ### UDP Scans

-UDP scans (-sU) are *extremely* slow, as sending a UDP packet to a port generally doesn’t trigger *anything*.
+UDP scans (-sU) are *extremely* slow, as sending a UDP packet to a port generally doesn't trigger *anything*.
 Thus, most ports will be marked as `open|filtered`.
 On the off-chance that a response *does* come back, NMAP will mark the port as `open`.
-Closed UDP ports are *supposed* to send an ICMP ping “port unreachable” back; if nmap detects such a response, it will mark the port as `closed`.
+Closed UDP ports are *supposed* to send an ICMP ping "port unreachable" back; if nmap detects such a response, it will mark the port as `closed`.

-In general though, you’ll spend *a lot* of time doing a UDP scan without getting a lot of great information.
-Scanning only the 20 most common UDP ports (-sU --top-ports 20) can help with the time, but obviously isn’t as complete a scan.
+In general though, you'll spend *a lot* of time doing a UDP scan without getting a lot of great information.
+Scanning only the 20 most common UDP ports (-sU --top-ports 20) can help with the time, but obviously isn't as complete a scan.

-Mostly nmap just sends empty UDP packets, but when it reaches a port that hosts a common service, it does put *some* work into trying to craft a packet that’s more likely to elicit a response.
+Mostly nmap just sends empty UDP packets, but when it reaches a port that hosts a common service, it does put *some* work into trying to craft a packet that's more likely to elicit a response.

 ### NULL, FIN, and Xmas

-These are “stealthier than stealth” scans.
+These are "stealthier than stealth" scans.

 NULL scans (-sN) send TCP packets with no flags.
-Since there’s no SYN, nmap can’t tell when a port is open or filtered (so, lots of `open|filtered`), but these packets (should) still generate RST packets for closed ports.
+Since there's no SYN, nmap can't tell when a port is open or filtered (so, lots of `open|filtered`), but these packets (should) still generate RST packets for closed ports.

 FIN scans (-sF) work the same as NULL scans, but send packets with the FIN flag set.